zoujiaqing/Signal-Server/scripts/README.md

 `intact` and `post-surgery`

-- contain `WhisperServerService.java` files that either have `zkgroup` dependancies or have them removed respectively
+- contain `WhisperServerService.java` files that either have `zkgroup` dependencies or have them removed respectively

 ## Files